koljapluemer/situation-based-language-learning/src/backend/API.md

 Notes:

 - `language` in the payload is used only to shape the response.
+- Expression challenges must include at least one English prompt; additional languages are optional.
 - Challenge arrays default to `[]`; omit them to create empty situations.

 ### Update